About Our School

 Carrie Winhoven

-Carrie Winhoven, proud mother of two children, brings over 20 years of Montessori teaching experience and joy to Saint Philomena Montessori.
-She has taught students in grades k-9th and was an integral part of starting an adolescent Montessori Farm School.
+Carrie Winhoven, proud mother of two children, brings over 25 years of Montessori teaching experience and joy to Saint Philomena Montessori.
+She has taught students in grades pre-k-9th and was an integral part of starting an adolescent Montessori Farm School.
 She has a Master’s degree in Education from Xavier University and has served as an adjunct professor at Wright State.
 She has also taught Montessori teacher education courses for CMSTEP.
 She holds Ohio state teacher certification as well as four AMS Montessori credentials; primary, Elementary I, and Secondary I & II.
 As a Level I & II certified Good Shepherd Catechist, she enjoys sharing her Catholic faith with young children.
 Other activities she enjoys are cycling, kayaking, and spending time in prayer.

 Sonja Richard